 Darren explains how a holistic view that looks at the big picture is essential for effectively treating chronic health problems.

 If you know someone who is interested in learning more about:

 I really enjoyed this interview with Darren as he brought to attention a rarely talked about topic on lactic acidosis causing chronic health problems.

 Special thanks to Darren for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

-Highlights of what we talk about during the interview:
+Find summarised highlights of what we talk about during the interview.